Why does my Pottery Ping?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-Why does my pottery ping, you ask?
-It's related to a thing called crazing, which we'll delve into.
-Why does it continue even after many years?
-The answer might surprise you.
+Why does my pottery ping though?
+Why does it continue to happen, even after many years?

 Read on to find out.
 We will examine why crazing happens, and how you can prevent it.